I'm Like a Bird: Music video

+Filmmaker Francis Lawrence directed the video for "I'm Like a Bird."

 The music video for "I'm Like a Bird" was directed by Francis Lawrence, and features heavy use of CGI.
 The video begins in the sky where the camera slowly pans down onto Furtado, who is lying in the grass.
 It then shows her singing on a tree trunk in mid-air.
 In the chorus she gets up and starts singing to the camera while birds are flying around her.
 The second verse shows her sitting in mid-air in a forest, while singing to the camera.
 The chorus consists of flashes of Furtado singing in mid-air, again, while leaning on the tree trunk.
 During the bridge she is singing to a bug while her eyes change colour, which changes the bug's color accordingly.
 The conclusion of the video shows her falling backwards from a branch into a crowd as she sings the final chorus of the song.
 The last shot pans out to reveal a crowd of tens of thousands.

-There was an edited version of the music video for European VH1, where some scenes were changed.
+Accolades

+The visuals won Best New Artist Pop Clip at the 2001 Billboard Music Video Awards and received multiple nominations at the MuchMusic Video Awards, winning the MuchMoreMusic Award and People's Choice: Favourite Canadian Artist, while being nominated for International Video of the Year – Artist and People's Choice: Favourite Canadian Video.
+Additionally, the music video for "I'm Like a Bird" earned a nomination for Best International Video at the Viva Comet Awards in 2001.